History of the Cape Colony from 1806 to 1870: Xhosa cattle-killing movement and famine (1854–1858)

 This movement drew to an end by early 1858.
 By then, approximately 40,000 people had starved to death and over 400,000 cattle had been slaughtered.
+Another 50,000 Xhosa people left to seek food and work in the British Cape Colony.
 Among the survivors was the girl Nongqawuse; however, her uncle perished.
-Sir George Grey, governor of the Cape at the time ordered the European settlers not to help the Xhosa unless they entered labour contracts with the settlers who owned land in the area.
-Governor Grey and his administration invented a conspiracy called the 'Chief’s Plot' where they claimed the chiefs deliberately starved their people in order to instill desperation so that the Xhosa would be recruited for war and attack the settlers.
+Sir George Grey, governor of the Cape at the time, ordered the European settlers not to help the Xhosa unless they entered labour contracts with the settlers who owned land there.
+Governor Grey and his administration believed in a conspiracy called the 'Chief’s Plot' where they claimed the chiefs deliberately starved their people to instill desperation so that the Xhosa would be recruited for war and attack the settlers.
 This narrative was used at the time to justify the confiscation of land from numerous chiefdoms.
 The land was distributed to colonial settlers, and over two hundred farms of around 1,500 acres each were created.

-The 'Chief’s Plot' account was perpetuated by colonial historians, but has since been discredited.
-Historians now view this movement as a millennialist response both directly to the lung disease spreading among Xhosa cattle, and to the stress to Xhosa society caused by the continuing loss of their territory and autonomy.
+Historians view this movement as a millenarian response both directly to the lung disease spreading among Xhosa cattle and to the stress to Xhosa society caused by the continuing loss of their territory and autonomy.
 J. B. Peires, a leading historian on the conflict who wrote the standard account of the events, The dead will arise: Nongqawuse and the great Xhosa Cattle-Killing movement of 1856-7, summarizes the wider implications of the event as "the dogged resistance to colonial expansion which the Xhosa had sustained for nearly eighty bitter years was abruptly broken".
 Peires emphasized the role of Governor Grey, who both encouraged the movement then capitalized on its failure via the confiscation of land, imprisonment of chiefs, and exploitative labor contracts of the newly famished Xhosa.
 Another scholar summarizes the event as achieving "clear domination for the British over a powerful African kingdom when eight costly frontier wars had been unable to".